dmit1530-1212/oa02-assignment-1/website-content.md

 33% less carbon since 2005

-We're well ahead of our national goal of a 30% reduction by 2030.
+We are well ahead of our national goal of a 30% reduction by 2030.

 17% wind energy